Nikon Z7: First Impressions from an Underwater Weekend

 Close focus wide angle of two sea cucumbers with the Nikon 8-15mm fisheye (f-mount lens). f/8, 1/200, ISO 400, 15mm

 Theoretically the new Nikon Z-mount should be an improvement to the camera.
 It’s wider which allows for more light and the possibility of an ultra-fast f/0.95 lens.
 But this hasn’t happened yet….
 As of today there are only three Z-mount lenses out and none of them are super appealing for underwater photography.
+Read more about Nikon's Z-mount system to see what makes it different for yourself.

 What Has Room to Be Improved